jjn1056/Example-PlackStreamingAndNonblocking/README.md

 separately and interrelated, as well as try to help you understand when and why you'd adopt this approach to building you application.

-=head1 The Classic Approach to Web Scale
+# The Classic Approach to Web Scale

-Before we can understand why we'd use L<PSGI> streaming and / or non blocking approaches in our web applications, we need to step back and understand how web technologies first evolved and how those technologies tried to meet ever growing needs for scale and complexity.
+Before we can understand why we'd use [PSGI](http://search.cpan.org/perldoc?PSGI) streaming and / or non blocking approaches in our web applications, we need to step back and understand how web technologies first evolved and how those technologies tried to meet ever growing needs for scale and complexity.
 Because in the end it doesn't matter how an